Alopez6991/Drone_AVL_UNR/getting_the_drone_set_up.md

 - the offboard computer will be called `OffboardComp`

 # Set-up
 On the DroneComp and the OffboardComp install the following.
-This installs ros and all the dependencies that will be needed for runing future code.\
+This installs ros and all the dependencies that will be needed for runing future code (you can skip thsi step if your system is already sert up).\
 https://github.com/uf-reef-avl/reef_auto_install
 - Clone Repository
 - cd into Repository